Continuity of discrete homomorphisms of diffeomorphism groups

 \end{subsection}

 \begin{subsection}{Distortion elements in groups of diffeomorphisms}

 It is worth pointing out that Militon's theorem implies that if $M$ is a closed manifold and $f$ is an infinite order isometry on $M$ then $f$ is arbitrarily distorted.
-The converse to this statement is not true, there are examples of elements in $\Dc(M)$ that are recurrent $\liminf_n d(f^n,Id) = 0$ and as a consequence of Militon's theorem, arbitrarily distorted, but are not isometries.
+The converse to this statement is not true, there are examples of diffeomorphisms $f$ in $\Dc(M)$ that are not isometries but are still recurrent ($f$ is recurrent if satisfies $\liminf_n d_{C^{\infty}}(f^n,\text{Id}) = 0$) and therefore arbitrarily distorted as a consequence of Militon's theorem.
 Some of these examples can be constructed using the Anosov-Katok method.
-For example, one can use the construction in \cite{Her} to get such examples.
+For example, one can use the construction in \cite{Her} to obtain such examples.